awsdocs/aws-blockchain-templates-developer-guide/doc_source/blockchain-templates-hyperledger.md

 ## Connecting to Hyperledger Fabric Resources<a name="blockchain-hyperledger-connecting"></a>

-After the root stack that you create with the AWS Blockchain Template for Hyperledger Fabric shows **CREATE\_COMPLETE**, you can connect to Hyperledger Fabric resources on the EC2 instance\.
+After the root stack that you create with the template shows **CREATE\_COMPLETE**, you can connect to Hyperledger Fabric resources on the EC2 instance\.
 If you specified a public subnet, you can connect to the EC2 instance as would any other EC2 instance\.
 For more information, see [Connecting to Your Linux Instance Using SSH](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html) in the *Amazon EC2 User Guide for Linux Instances*\.

 If you specified a private subnet, you can set up and use a *bastion host* to proxy connections to Hyperledger Fabric resources\.
 For more information, see [Proxy Connections Using a Bastion Host](blockchain-templates-ethereum.md#ethereum-create-bastion-host) below\.

 **Note**
-You may notice that the AWS Blockchain Template for Hyperledger Fabric allocates a public IP address to the EC2 instance hosting Hyperledger Fabric services; however, this IP address is not publicly accessible because routing policies in the private subnet you specify do not allow traffic between this IP address and public sources\.
+You may notice that the template allocates a public IP address to the EC2 instance hosting Hyperledger Fabric services; however, this IP address is not publicly accessible because routing policies in the private subnet you specify do not allow traffic between this IP address and public sources\.

 ### Proxy Connections Using a Bastion Host<a name="hyperledger-create-bastion-host"></a>